The Power of Women Voters

 So, women hold the key to this election?

-There’s a strong possibility of a record gender gap this election.
+There’s a strong possibility of a record gender gap in this election.
 Women are increasingly leaning toward Harris.
 However, the key swing vote remains divided and uncertain, particularly among older, white, non-college-educated women.
 Many of these women, especially those who are married, might be under pressure from their husbands to vote for Trump, but they have their own concerns and may be more sensitive to issues like racism.

 And the economy is also key?